zalando/zalando.github.io/_pages/report.md

               <li>
                 <div>
                   <h4 class="dc-h4">Increase our presence</h4>
-                  Systematic approach to introducing new open source projects with the world and promote current high profile initiatives.
+                  Systematic approach to introducing new open source projects to the world and promote current initiatives and the teams behind them.
                 </div>
               </li>
               <li>
                 <div>
                   <h4 class="dc-h4">Maintainer training</h4>
-                  Project maintainer training on building community and being a great open source citizen
+                  Project maintainer training on building community and being a great open source citizen.
                 </div>
               </li>
               <li>